Speech Language Pathology (SLP)

 3, 3/0

 Pre-requisites: SLP 305, SLP 314, SLP 411.
 In-depth examination of speech-language pathology in schools, including legislative foundations, current models of service delivery, assessment and intervention procedures, organization and administration of programs, emerging trends shaping the future of school speech-language pathology programs.
-Offered spring only.
+Offered every spring.

 SLP 428 ACOUSTICS LAB